Learn the main types of greyhound bets: win-only, each-way, forecast, tricast, and accumulators. A clear guide to help you bet smarter on every race.

 Win-Only Bets

 The simplest option.
 You place a bet on the greyhound you think will win the race.
 If it wins, you get paid according to the odds.
-If it doesn’t, you lose the stake.
-Great for quick decisions and shorter fields.
+If not, you lose the stake.
+Great for quick decisions and short fields.
+It’s a smart starting point if you’re new to betting on greyhound races.

 Each-Way Bets

-An each-way greyhound bet is essentially two bets in one.
-One for the win, and one for the dog to place (usually 1st or 2nd, depending on the bookie’s terms).
-You get paid a fraction of the odds if your selection places, and the full odds if it wins.
+An each-way greyhound bet is essentially two bets in one — one for the win, and one for the dog to finish in a place (usually top 2, depending on the race and bookmaker).
+You get paid a portion of the odds if your selection finishes in the top, and the full odds if it wins.

 Forecast Bets

-In a forecast, you pick two dogs to finish 1st and 2nd in the exact order.
+In a forecast bet, you predict which two dogs will finish 1st and 2nd in the correct order.
 Higher risk, but also higher reward.
-It’s a good bet when there’s a clear front-runner but also a strong second favourite.
+Use this option when there’s a clear top pair in the field.
+Great for informed punters who track trap number bias and sectional form.

 Reverse Forecast